Grape-Nuts: Marketing

 A subsequent ad campaign generated another catchphrase, as Euell Gibbons became the spokesperson for the brand, promoting Grape-Nuts as the "Back to Nature Cereal."
 The line "Ever eat a pine tree?
 Many parts are edible" drew attention to the product from consumers, as well as from comedians.

 Grape-Nuts is credited as the first widespread product to use a coupon in sales promotion when C. W. Post Company offered a penny-off coupon to get people to try their cereal in the late 1890s.

 Until recent years, Grape-Nuts packaging set it apart from other cereals, in that no sealed film bag was used.
 It was sold in a cardboard box, with perforations similar to cardboard laundry detergent powder boxes, perforations could be broken to form a small opening for pouring, near the intersection of one of the narrow side faces and the top surface, rather than featuring lightly glued interlockable flaps at the top which could be separated to open the top face completely (for flake cereal).

 At one time, Grape-Nuts was the seventh-most popular cold breakfast cereal, but sales declined as Post was sold from one company to another.
 Around 2005, it held less than 1% of the market.
 About this time, the formula was changed; the husks from milled grain were ground into the flour and the cereal was pitched as "whole grain", albeit at the cost of roughening the cereal's texture and detracting significantly from mouthfeel.
 The addition of vitamins and minerals allowed it to qualify for food-stamp programs.

+In the UK, the brand grew in popularity in the 1940s and '50s, probably from returning ex-servicemen.
+In the BBC TV film, East of Ipswich, written by Michael Palin, we get a view of teenage family holidays in the late '50s.
+His father insists on Grape-Nuts at breakfast, and is handed the partially used box when they leave a few days early.